My family and I attended a church service in a Christian faith tradition completely different than what we are used to.

 As a hospitality committee, discuss the flow of the primary worship service through the eyes of a first time guest.

-Start from when your guests first enter your parking lot and think through every step they take through the moment they leave your parking lot.
+Start from when your guests first enter your parking lot (or nowadays your website) and think through every step they take through the moment they leave your parking lot.

 You might see gaps or unintentional barriers you have created to prevent your visitors from desiring to come back.